Skip to main content

 This is also a good time to review your insurance coverage to ensure comprehensive protection.
 Consider leveraging bank treasury services, including security and risk management measures that automatically alert you to payment anomalies.

-Q4: Maximize government benefits
+Q4: Maximize tax breaks and other government incentives

-Keep in mind that the government's definition of a small business can include some fairly large operations.
-Depending on the industry classification, the US Small Business Administration can include businesses with revenues from $1 million to more than $40 million and between 100 and 1,500 employees in its definition of a small business.
+Keep in mind that the government's definition of a small business can include larger operations than many owners realize.
+Depending on industry classification, businesses with revenues exceeding $40 million and up to 1,500 employees may qualify.
+The SBA's size standards tool can help determine eligibility.

 The bottom line

-This material is for informational purposes only and is not intended to be an offer, specific investment strategy, recommendation or solicitation to purchase or sell any security or insurance product, and should not be construed as legal, tax or accounting advice.
+This material is for informational purposes only and is not intended to be an offer, specific investment strategy, recommendation, or solicitation to purchase or sell any security or insurance product, and should not be construed as legal, tax, or accounting advice.
 Please consult with your legal or tax advisor regarding the particular facts and circumstances of your situation prior to making any financial decision.
-While we believe that the information presented is from reliable sources, we do not represent, warrant or guarantee that it is accurate or complete.
+While we believe that the information presented is from reliable sources, we do not represent, warrant, or guarantee that it is accurate or complete.

 Third parties mentioned are not affiliated with First-Citizens Bank & Trust Company.

-First Citizens Bank is a Member FDIC and an Equal Housing Lender icon: sys-ehl.
+First Citizens Bank & Trust Company is a Member FDIC and an Equal Housing Lender icon: sys-ehl.

 NMLSR ID 503941